 "The influenza season started early and rates of flu-related hospitalizations are higher than they have been in recent years," said State Epidemiologist Dr. Michael Landen.
 "If you are not already vaccinated, it is important to get vaccinated now."

 The federal Centers for Disease Control and Prevention theorize that this year's flu strain is spread mainly by droplets when a sick person coughs, sneezes or talks.
-The CDC also reports that healthy adults can infect others even before they feel symptoms and up to a week after they've become sick.

 Covering coughs and sneezes is important.
 Use tissues.
 Or, if it's one of those quick-to-come sneezes, use the bend of your elbow.